Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: Towards Exponentials as Substitutions

 And we shall do the same for the left rule $\lolliLeftRule$ for $\lolli$ (see \reffig{typing}).
 This refinement simplifies various technical points, in particular it enables a simple definition of the good strategy.

 \paragraph{Micro-Step Substitution} For micro-step substitution we simply borrow the LSC approach, adopting rules such as:

 While in line with the LSC, this is \emph{not} how cut elimination is usually performed in both proof nets and the sequent calculus.
 There are three main differences: \begin{enumerate} \item \emph{LSC-style duplications}: in our case duplication happens also when there are no contractions involved, for instance we shall have $\cuta\exval\evar\evar \to \cuta\exval\evar\exval$, and there shall be a rule ($\tobder$) duplicating and interacting with derelictions at the same time (see the next section).
 Not only this approach is perfectly sound, it actually has better rewriting properties than the traditional one. \item \emph{No commutations}: there are no commutations with $\bang$.
-Even in proof nets, where most commutative cuts vanish, micro-step cut elimination usually relies on a commutative rule for $\bang$-boxes (namely $\Rew{\boxbox}$ in \reffig{classical-diverging}), that on proof terms would look as follows (when $\evar$ occurs in $\tm$):
+Even in proof nets, where most commutative cuts vanish, micro-step cut elimination usually relies on a commutative rule for $\bang$-boxes (namely $\Rew{\boxbox}$ in \reffig{classical-diverging}), that on terms looks as follows (when $\evar\in\fv\tm$):

 The LSC philosophy rejects such a commutative rule. \item \emph{Axioms}: in the proof nets literature, cut elimination of exponential axioms is identical to the one for multiplicative axioms (there is in fact no distinction between the two kinds of axioms) and simply amounts to the removal of the cut and the axiom, in both the small-step (\emph{\`a la} Regnier) and the micro-step (\emph{\`a la} Girard) approaches.
-In (asymmetric) intuitionistic settings, axioms have two rules, depending on whether they are substituted, or substituted upon.
+In (asymmetric) intuitionistic settings, axioms have two rewriting rules, depending on whether they are substituted, or substituted upon.
 In our syntax, the traditional approach to cut elimination for exponential axioms would take the following form:

 When written with terms, one immediately notices that such a rule is small-step.
-In \refsect{confluence}, we shall show that such a small-step rule generates a closable but unpleasant local confluence diagram with the other micro-step exponential rules, which is avoided by adopting a LSC-duplication style also for exponential axioms/variables. \end{enumerate}
+At the end of \refsect{confluence}, we shall show that such a small-step rule generates a closable but unpleasant local confluence diagram with the other micro-step exponential rules, which is avoided by adopting a LSC-duplication style also for exponential axioms/variables. \end{enumerate}